 This leads to a very simple idea that is often overlooked:

-Sometimes it takes just one extra row to switch a plan from an indexed access to a full tablescan.
+Sometimes it takes just one extra row (that the optimizer knows about) to switch a plan from an indexed access to a full tablescan.

 There has to be a point in our thought experiment where the optimizer changes from the “one row” indexed access to the “all the rows” tablescan.